PrathameshJ2007/official_v1/README.md

        |
        4. The Genkit flow receives the request.
        |
-       5. It invokes the Google Gemini LLM with two key things:
+       5. It invokes the Google Gemini LLM, instructing it to act as a financial analyst.
        |  - The document: `{{media url=documentDataUri}}`
-       |  - The prompt asking it to act as an expert and return structured data.
+       |  - The prompt asks it to return structured financial data.
        |
        6. The LLM's raw output is validated against our `ProcessDocumentOutputSchema` (Zod).
-       |  This ensures the output is always in the correct JSON format.
+       |  This ensures the output always contains fields like `invoiceNumber`, `totalAmount`, etc.
        |
        V
 [Serverless Function Response]